Verified by Project Homeless Connect.

 Today, I'm most proud and grateful that I haven't given up, and I still want to fight the good fight.
 We fall down, but we get up.
 I just want to personally thank San Francisco; I love this city.
 Anything is possible here.
 It keeps you fighting.

-Be the first to donate to Josephine this month!
+Be the first to donate to Hope this month!

-I'm raising money for basic needs so I can go back to school**.
+I'm raising money for service dog and servicing, licensing fees so I can provide emotional support to my son**.

-I'm raising money for basic needs so I can buy a place ticket to visit my family in the United Kingdom.
+I'm raising money for basic needs so I can continue receiving healthcare services.

-Be the first to donate to Rafiq this month!
+Be the first to donate to William this month!